frontenddevelopers/Introduction/README.md

 *Welcome to the Frontend Developers community!* _Do not skim this announcement._

 We’re glad you’re here.
 Please start by introducing yourself in #_intro, that way you’ll appear as an active member.
 You can then select a channel from the left menu.
 A few of note are #feedback, #javascript, #ladydevs and #interesting.
 Without speaking in #_intro you’ll become inactive and will be removed after a month.
 This community strictly follows the *don’t be a jerk* policy and is enforced by all members.
-So be *kind*, *helpful*, *don’t spam*, *pitch your product*, and refrain from *sexual* or *bigoted* behavior.
+So be *kind*, *helpful*, *don’t spam or pitch your product*, and refrain from *sexual* or *bigoted* behavior.

 If you are new, and have questions that may be interpreted as ridiculous or silly by senior developers, feel free to ask them in #_help.
 You’re more than welcome to use that channel as a means to help you grow as a dev without feeling judged.
 If you’re trying grow your skill, answer questions in there.
 We also recommend finding a channel that is related to your specific question, like #angular to seek deeper assistance.